ocornut/imgui/docs/README.md

 Recurring contributors (2020): Omar Cornut [@ocornut](https://github.com/ocornut), Rokas Kupstys [@rokups](https://github.com/rokups), Ben Carter [@ShironekoBen](https://github.com/ShironekoBen).
 A large portion of work on automation systems, regression tests and other features are currently unpublished.

-"I first discovered the IMGUI paradigm at [Q-Games](http://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
+Omar: "I first discovered the IMGUI paradigm at [Q-Games](http://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
 It turned out that Atman was exposed to the concept directly by working with Casey.
 When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
 It became this library and since then I have spent an unreasonable amount of time iterating and improving it."

 Embeds [ProggyClean.ttf](http://upperbounds.net) font by Tristan Grimmer (MIT license).